Americans for Public Trust

 Adam Laxalt, Former Outside Legal Counsel

 Adam Laxalt previously served as the outside legal counsel to Americans for Public Trust and was featured prominently on APT’s website as recently as June 2021.
-Laxalt, who served as Nevada’s attorney general from 2015 to 2019, is currently running as the Republican candidate for the U.S. Senate in Nevada.
+Laxalt, who served as Nevada’s attorney general from 2015 to 2019, was defeated in the 2022 general election for U.S. Senate in Nevada.
 A “close ally” of Trump, Laxalt is credited with “spearhead[ing]” the former president’s failed challenges to the 2020 election results.

 Annie Talley, President & Secretary